Gene Glick and Marilyn Koffman marry and form Indianapolis Homes Inc., a builder of single-family homes.

 Gene and Marilyn Glick establish the Glick Family Foundation to support their charitable outreach.

-Gene and Marilyn Glick established the Glick Fund, a fund of Central Indiana Community Foundation and the Glick Fund, a fund of the Jewish Federation of Greater Indianapolis to support a variety of causes in Central Indiana.
+Gene and Marilyn Glick established the Glick Fund at the Central Indiana Community Foundation and the Glick Fund at the Jewish Federation of Greater Indianapolis to support a variety of causes in Central Indiana.

 The Glick Family Foundation and The Glick Fund, a fund of the Central Indiana Community Foundation, announce a $18 million gift for the construction of the Indianapolis Cultural Trail.